 A trip to New York City is fun and adventurous but hunting for a good location stay can be a little stressful.
 Keep in mind that the hotel tax of NYC is 14.75% of the total price + a flat fee (occupancy tax) of $3.50 per day.

-Hence, some of the best neighborhoods to stay in will include Manhattan, Brooklyn, Queens, Lower Eastside and Soho is also bets for shopping, East village has the best of nightlife, Greenwich Village and Chelsea, Upper Eastside has a lot of families, Williamsburg Brooklyn is called to be one of the coolest neighborhoods.
+Hence, some of the best neighborhoods to stay in will include Manhattan, Brooklyn, Queens, Lower Eastside and Soho is also best for shopping, East village has the best of nightlife, Greenwich Village and Chelsea, and Upper Eastside has a lot of families, Williamsburg Brooklyn is called to be one of the coolest neighborhoods.